space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 The decision for using a slot to stow a large weapon then becomes:
 - Do I sacrifice my generic spacious inventory?
 - Do I sacrifice my specialized accessible inventory?

+Said briefly, the above proposal to restrict suit storage is because with this new addition, its old niches would be covered.